Skip to content

 DRC Asylum has, in cooperation with local reintegration partners, made reintegration programs available since 2018 and been involved in more than 300 individual reintegration processes.
 Through counselling service in Denmark, close cooperation with local partners, virtual follow-up with returnees and in-country visits to both reintegration partners and returnees, DRC has gained significant experience in return and reintegration processes.

+Voices of returnees is a new series by DRC Asylum.
+The series aims to shed light on what it means to return, not through statistics or policy analysis, but through the personal stories of people who have returned from Denmark to different countries.
 The publications are not evaluations of specific reintegration programs or academic studies.
 Instead, the goal is simply to share firsthand insights into the return and reintegration process; insights that are personal, complex, and rarely heard in public debates.